The Sleep Curse

+The Sleep Curse is a 2017 Hong Kong horror film directed by Herman Yau.

+Wong announced that The Sleep Curse would be his last performance in horror and thriller films, stating he no longer enjoyed making them.

+Plot

-The Sleep Curse is a Hong Kong horror film directed by Herman Yau.
-It alternates between 1942 and 1990, between a family, with neuroscientist Lam Sik-ka (Anthony Wong), and his father Lam Sing (also by Wong), who was a translator for the Japanese occupational forces in Hong Kong.
-Sing has hidden the fact that in his past, he did not save a comfort woman (Michelle Wai) from persecution by the occupiers.
+The film alternates between the years 1942 and 1990, between a family, with neuroscientist Lam Sik-ka, and his father Lam Sing, who was a translator for the Japanese occupational forces in Hong Kong.
+Sing has hidden the fact that in his past, he did not save a comfort woman from persecution by the occupiers.
 Sik-ka later learns that his father's death was caused by a curse the woman placed on him, and that the curse will eventually haunt him as well.

-Wong announced that The Sleep Curse would be his last performance in horror and thriller films, stating he no longer enjoyed making them.

 Themes

 At the Far East Film Festival in Udine, Erica Li spoke about the themes of the film, stating that the film was to "speak for the women, [...]
 Especially for those who cannot speak for themselves, like the victims of the war.
 This topic was trying to tell the world that some justice is still undone."